Sharp description of local minima in the loss landscape of high-dimensional two-layer ReLU neural networks: Problem Formulation and Summary Statistics Description

 The student learns by adjusting its parameters $W$ to minimise $\mathcal{L}(W; W^*)$ via gradient flow:

 where $H(\cdot)$ denotes the Heaviside step function.

 To analyse the system's dynamics, we introduce the relevant order parameters (or sufficient statistics) in the form of weight overlaps:

 with $Q \in \mathbb{R}^{K \times K}$, $R \in \mathbb{R}^{K \times M}$, and $T \in \mathbb{R}^{M \times M}$. \newcontent{ For analytical clarity, we assume orthonormal teacher weights, such that $T = I_M$ (the identity matrix).
 This assumption simplifies the discussion without loss of generality, with the same phenomenology as long as $T$ is full-rank.
-Our analysis extends straightforwardly to arbitrary teacher configurations, with additional supporting results provided in Appendix~\ref{app:teacher_config}. }
+Our analysis extends to arbitrary teacher configurations and supporting results are provided in Appendix~\ref{app:teacher_config}. }

 \begin{result}[Necessary Conditions for Minima] \looseness=-1 The stationary points of the population risk correspond to the zeros of the gradient flow.
 These satisfy a system of coupled non-linear equations governing the order parameters $Q$ and $R$: